Calumet and Hecla Mining Company: 1913 strike

 In July 1913, the Western Federation of Miners called a general strike against all mines in the Michigan Copper Country.
 Hundreds of strikers surrounded the Calumet and Hecla mine shafts to prevent others from reporting to work.
 All Calumet and Hecla mines shut down during the Copper Country Strike of 1913–1914, although the workers were said to be sharply divided on the strike question.
 The union demanded an 8-hour day, a minimum wage of $3 per day, an end to use of the one-man pneumatic drill, and that the companies recognize it as the employees' representative.

-Although Calumet and Hecla paid high wages by Copper Country standards, at the time of the 1913 strike, their wages were lower, and labor hours longer, than at the unionized copper mines of Butte, Montana.
+Although Calumet and Hecla paid high wages by Copper Country standards, at the time of the 1913 strike, their wages were lower, and labor hours longer, than those at the unionized copper mines of Butte, Montana.
 After the strike started, the mining companies maintained that it had already been considering a reduction of the work day to eight hours.
-The company maintained that the lower wages were more than made up by the lower cost of living compared to Butte.
+The company claimed that lower wages were more than made up by the lower cost of living compared to Butte.

 The US Department of Labor report on the strike noted: "The employees of the Calumet and Hecla Co. were better satisfied than those of any other company, and therefore a much smaller proportion of them joined the federation."
-Fewer Calumet and Hecla employees joined the strike than employees of other mines, and more employees of Calumet and Hecla returned to work than employees of other companies, after the Michigan National Guard arrived on the scene.
+Fewer Calumet and Hecla employees joined the strike than employees of other mines, and more employees of Calumet and Hecla returned to work than employees of other companies after the Michigan National Guard arrived to protect strikebreakers.

 The mines reopened under National Guard protection, and many went back to work.
 The companies instituted the 8-hour day, but refused to set a $3 per day minimum wage, refused to abandon the one-man drill, and also refused to employ Western Federation of Miners members.

-Italian Hall disaster
+Italian Hall massacre

 On Christmas Eve 1913, the Western Federation of Miners organized a party for strikers and their families at the Italian Benevolent Society hall in Calumet.
 The hall was packed with between 400 and 500 people when someone shouted "fire".
 There was no fire, but 73 people, the vast majority of them children, were crushed to death trying to escape.
 This became known as the Italian Hall Disaster.
-The strikers held out until April 1914, but then gave up the strike.
+According to Lankton, "The union found itself basically bankrupt and with an angry membership."
+When benefit payments to the strikers were eliminated by the union executives, the 2500 strikers voted to end the strike.
+"The strike, which for all intents and purposes was lost by the WFM in mid-August 1913, when the mines reopened, finally ended on Easter Sunday, 1914."

 Calumet and Hecla employees were not again unionized until 1943, when the company signed an agreement with the CIO-affiliated International Union of Mine, Mill, and Smelter Workers.